Anorexia: History

 Two images of an anorexic woman published in 1900 in "Nouvelle Iconographie de la Salpêtrière".
 The case was titled "Un cas d'anorexie hysterique" (A case of hysteric anorexia).

-The history of anorexia nervosa begins with descriptions of religious fasting dating from the Hellenistic era and continuing into the medieval period.
+The history of anorexia begins with descriptions of religious fasting dating from the Hellenistic era and continuing into the medieval period.
 The medieval practice of self-starvation by women, including some young women, in the name of religious piety and purity is sometimes referred to as anorexia mirabilis.
 The earliest medical descriptions of anorexic illnesses are generally credited to English physician Richard Morton in 1689.

 Etymologically, anorexia is a term of Greek origin: (ἀν-, prefix denoting negation) and (ὄρεξις, "appetite"), translating literally to "a loss of appetite".
 In and of itself, this term does not have a harmful connotation, e.g., exercise-induced anorexia simply means that hunger is naturally suppressed during and after sufficiently intense exercise sessions.
 It is the adjective nervosa that indicates the functional and non-organic nature of the disorder, but this adjective is also often omitted when the context is clear.
 Despite the literal translation of anorexia, the feeling of hunger in anorexia nervosa is frequently present and the pathological control of this instinct is a source of satisfaction for the patients.

 The term "anorexia nervosa" was coined in 1873 by Sir William Gull, one of Queen Victoria's personal physicians.
 Gull published a seminal paper providing a number of detailed case descriptions of patients with anorexia nervosa.
 In the same year, French physician Ernest-Charles Lasègue similarly published details of a number of cases in a paper entitled De l'Anorexie hystérique.

 In the late 19th century anorexia nervosa became widely accepted by the medical profession as a recognized condition, with mentions in the medical literature notably arising from the Salpêtrière clinic in Paris by physicians such as Jean-Martin Charcot.
 Awareness of the condition was largely limited to the medical profession until the latter part of the 20th century, when German-American psychoanalyst Hilde Bruch published The Golden Cage: the Enigma of Anorexia Nervosa in 1978.
 Despite major advances in neuroscience, Bruch's theories tend to dominate popular thinking.
 A further important event was the death of the popular singer and drummer Karen Carpenter in 1983, which prompted widespread ongoing media coverage of eating disorders.